okgrow/guides/contributing.md

 ##Issues:##

- * If possible link to example app which replicates the problem.
+ * If possible link to an example app which replicates the problem.
  * If it's a security issue, please email us rather than filing an issue.

 ###Labeling system:

-OK GROW! follows a issue labeling system which is described below.
+OK GROW! follows an issue labeling system which is described below.

 ####Primary label: